michaelkirk/georust_book/src/join-the-party.md

     if borough.geometry.intersects(&park.geometry) {
       use proj::Transform;
       // Project the geometry in order to calculate a useful area.
-      // See our first section for more on projections.
+      // See our first lesson for more on projections.
       //
       // EPSG:32115 - New York Eastern (meters)
       let square_meters = park.geometry